If you’re like millions of Americans, you’ll be hitting the road sometime before summer ends. Thieves may be looking forward to your departure.

 How secure is your castle?

-Don’t put keys in obvious places like fake rocks and under pots and doormats.
-Train children (especially teens) to keep key locations, alarm codes and other family security information private from their friends.
+Don’t put keys in obvious places such as inside fake rocks and under pots and doormats.
+Train children and teens to keep key locations, alarm codes and other family security information private from their friends.